 - optionally, a CAG-only indication whether the UE is only allowed to access 5GS via CAG cells (see TS 38.304 [50] for how the UE identifies whether a cell is a CAG cell);

+When the UE is configured with a CAG-only indication and the Allowed CAG list does not contain the cell broadcasted CAG identifier(s), the UE can try to register the CAG cell, only if the CAG cell broadcasts an indication that the UE registration is allowed.

 The HPLMN may configure or re-configure a UE with the above CAG information using the UE Configuration Update procedure for access and mobility management related parameters described in TS 23.502 [3] in clause 4.2.4.2.,

 The above CAG information is provided by the HPLMN on a per PLMN basis.
 In a PLMN the UE shall only consider the CAG information provided for this PLMN.